CRVI/OpenCLIPP/Readme - C Interface.txt

    To use a processing function, a handle to the corresponding program must be used.
    Each of these functions does the following :
-      If the program was not built for the image type used, the program is built If the source images/buffers have not been sent to device memory, a Send operation is added to the queue for each source.
+      If the program was not built for the image type used, the program is built If the source images have not been sent to device memory, a Send operation is added to the queue for each source.
       The processing operation is added to the queue